czi-catalystproject/hub-champion-training/episodes/transfer_data.md

 :::{grid-item}
 Questions

-- TODO
+- Where do I store files on the hub?
+- How do I transfer data to and from the hub?
+- How do I authorise GitHub to push and pull code to the hub?
 :::

 :::{grid-item}
 Objectives

-- recognise and locate your home directory in JupyterLab/RStudio and in the Terminal
+- Recognise and locate your home directory in the JupyterLab and RStudio user interface
-- distribute datasets to all hub users in a shared directory
+- Distribute read-only datasets to all hub users in a shared directory
-- push and pull GitHub repos with `gh-scoped-creds`
+- Push and pull GitHub repos with `gh-scoped-creds`
 :::

 :::::